SherG/cool-iron/blog/quality-content.md

 In Google's words, "creating high quality MC [main content] takes a significant amount of at least one of the following: time, effort, expertise, and talent/skill."

-> Google is like a schoolteacher who expects your best effort.
+> Google is like a schoolteacher who knows you can do better.

 Think about the articles on your website now.
 Do they manifest the above characteristics?